Code-Institute-Submissions/premierleague/README.md

 **x Axis Ticks**

-Having the ticks horizonatal along the x axis created issues on smaller devices where the text would overlap over another becoming illegible.
+Having the ticks horizontal along the x axis created issues on smaller devices where the text would overlap over another becoming illegible.

 This required some CSS manipulation to transform and rotate the text thus solving responsive issues.